matzes-hardware/scientific/Nikon DS-Fi3.md

 ### Linux support

-* enumerates, but no driver module is loaded (as of march 2022)
+* enumerates, but no driver module is loaded (as of march 2022; linux kernel v5.14.9)

 ~~~
 usb 1-1.2: new high-speed USB device number 81 using ehci-pci